rpaudel42/rpaudel42.github.io/pages/dosattack.md

 able to identify all five IPs from which the DoS attack was instigated to the external web server.

+The unusual behavior of the web server was marked as an anomaly by GBAD which helped to flag the DoS attack at its inception.
+Also, it should be noted that every anomaly reported by GBAD is related to the DoS attack.
+Thus, there are not any false positives (see confusion matrix in Table below).
+While a nice feature of what was performed here, we know that it should not be taken as a standard for applying a graph-based approach, and potentially another dataset might have produced false positives (something we plan to investigate in the future).

 For further detail, please refer the paper published in [FLAIRS-2019 Conference](https://rpaudel42.github.io/assets/MAIN-F-PaudelR.77.pdf).

 <div class="topimage">